 Awful !
 The worst principal in the state.
 Thank God for Ms. Jones in the front office.
 June can not come fast enough or my kid to be out of wasteland labeled a High School.

 Kinston High is a public high school in Kinston.
-The principal of Kinston High is Ms Angela Bryant, whose e-mail is firstname.lastname@example.org.
-847 children attend Kinston High and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-79% of the 847 students here get reduced lunch prices.
+The principal of Kinston High is Ms Angela Bryant and can be contacted at firstname.lastname@example.org.
+847 children attend Kinston High and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+79% of the 847 students here are paying reduced lunch prices.
 The student to teacher ratio at Kinston High is 14:1.
 Five Points Education Training Center is one of the nearest high schools.

 - Computer arts